AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 3.2.1.
 Enable MAC Address Spoofing for ACX
 *******************************************

 ..
-Note:: If you deploy CloudN for Site2Cloud function, skip this section.
+Note:: If you deploy CloudN for Site2Cloud function, MAC Spoofing is not needed.
+Skip this section.
 ..

   Both Network Adapters associated with CloudN VM should have “Enable MAC